digital-medicine/ndemobil-website/content/publication/journal-article/index.md

 featured: false

-title: "The German version of the {mHealth} App Usability Questionnaire ({GER}-{MAUQ}): Translation and validation study in patients with cardiovascular disease"
+title: 'The German version of the {mHealth} App Usability Questionnaire ({GER}-{MAUQ}): Translation and validation study in patients with cardiovascular disease'
 authors:
 - Theodora Tacke
 - Pascal Nohl-Deryk